 Another Jamaican rum, I know, but they are all bringing something different to the table.
 This one is quite new, and by that I mean this year new.
 Appleton have rebranded most of their core range rums and replaced their old Reserve Blend with Appleton 8 Year Old Reserve which is a different blend, created in 2000 to commemorate their 250th anniversary.

 The Appleton range is usually on the “easier to drink” side of the spectrum of Jamaican rums, but that doesn’t mean it lacks complexity, on the contrary.
 Appleton Estate 8 Year Old Reserve is a blend of pot and column still rums that have been aged for at least 8 years in ex-Bourbon casks in Jamaica before being bottled at 43% ABV.
 It delivers notes of stone fruits, dark chocolate, marmalade, prunes and layers of menthol.
 I could sip this all day and at only £28.50 (The Whisky Exchange) a bottle I am well tempted to do so.
-Can be sometimes found for £24 if on offer in certain supermarkets as well.
+Can be sometimes found for £24 if on offer in certain supermarkets or Amazon as well.
 Definitely an affordable must-have for any rum shelf.

 Appleton Estate 8 Year Old Reserve – 37.5ml